elee151/pepcube_property/tutorial.md

-# Pepcube Property Pipeline
+# Pepcube Tutorial

-Scripts for training, evaluating, and running inference with ChemProp and transformer (ChemBERTa/PepDoRA) models for peptide property prediction.
+Examples on how to run the various scripts for pepcube_transformer (ChemBERTa, PepDoRA) and pepcube_chemprop (classical regression models, chemprop, chemeleon)

 ## Setup